Faringdon: Local legend

 The churchyard is said to be haunted by the headless ghost of a naval officer, Hampden Pye.
-Local legend has it that Pye was decapitated in a battlefield explosion while fighting in the War of the Spanish Succession, after being convinced to enlist by his mother, who sought to separate him from a local girl she considered an unsuitable match.
+Local legend has it that Pye was decapitated in a battlefield explosion while fighting in the War of the Spanish Succession, after being convinced to join up by his mother, who sought to separate him from a local girl she considered an unsuitable match.
 An alternative legend states that Pye was an unfaithful husband who was decapitated by his wife with a gun.
 The ghost was reportedly exorcised shortly after Pye's death.

 Old Town Hall

 The Old Town Hall (once the Market Hall) in the Market Place dates from the 17th century.
 It is a Grade II* listed building.
+The Corn Exchange, which was designed in the Gothic Revival style, is more recent and dates from 1863.

 Faringdon Folly

 Just east of the town is Folly Hill or Faringdon Hill, a Greensand outcrop.
 In common with Badbury Hill to the west of the town, it has an ancient ditched defensive ring (hill fort).
 This was fortified by supporters of Matilda sometime during the Anarchy of 1135–1141, when she claimed the throne from King Stephen, but was soon defeated by him.
 Oliver Cromwell fortified it in an unsuccessful campaign to defeat the Royalist garrison at Faringdon House.
 The Pye family had Scots pines planted around the summit, around the time that Faringdon House was rebuilt in the late 18th century.
 The building is a conspicuous landmark from the Vale of White Horse, White Horse Hill, the Berkshire Downs near Lockinge, and the Cotswolds to the north-west.

-The folly on Folly Hill was designed by Lord Gerald Wellesley, later 7th Duke of Wellington, for Lord Berners and built in 1935.
+The folly on Folly Hill was designed by Lord Gerald Wellesley, later 7th Duke of Wellington, for Lord Berners, and built in 1935.
 It is 140 ft high and affords panoramic views of the Vale of White Horse.
 It once bore a sign saying "Members of the public committing suicide from this tower do so at their own risk."
 During the Second World War the Home Guard used it as an observation post.
+The scholar John Garth has suggested that the folly was inspiration for Saruman's tower, Orthanc, in J. R. R. Tolkien's The Lord of the Rings, and that Berners's painting of the Folly atop its hill led Tolkien to make a similar painting of a view in the Shire, "The Hill: Hobbiton-across-the-Water".
 In 1982 Robert Heber-Percy restored it and gave it to the town in trust.
 It has been a Grade II listed building since 1986.
 Near the top of London Street near Faringdon Folly is a pub bearing that name.